TechnionTDK/jbs-json23plet/README.md

     .preficate(Predicate) // taken from Ontology.java class might be also uri.
     .object(Resource) // taken from Ontology.java class might be also uri.

 ### Regex
-Source code:
+Source code file:

       src/main/java/json23plet/modules/Regex.java
-A simple implemantion of java regex.
+A simple implemantion of wrraper to java regex.

-#### Usage
+#### Usage example

       regex(a.*) // load the regex
       .match("abc") // check if the string match to the regex.

 ### DataPublisher
-Source code:
+Source code file:

       src/main/java/json23plet/modules/DataPublisher.java
-A simple module to publish rdf module into file.
+A simple module to publish RDF model into ttl file.
-As described earlier the output reflect the input directory recursively, json23plet init the DataPublisher before calling to your generator, by using the DataPublisher.publish function you specify the output file extenstions and format.
+As described the output directory reflects the input directory, the tool inits the DataPublisher before calling the generators.

 ### Generators
-As mentioned above, json23plet know to take a specific user generator and run it.
+As mentioned, json23plet runs a specific generator given by the generator name.
-By using this, you can generate a new RDF triplet file from your json file.
+This allows TO generate new RDF triplet filed from json files.

-#### Usage
+#### Usage example
 1. Write your own generator, a generator have to extends *Generator* class and to implament the *generate* function.<br/>
       The code of *generate* is typically looks like this: